Contributing

 • JDK 8 (temurin or any other distribution; mandatory)

-• JDK 11 (temurin or any other distribution; mandatory)
+• JDK 11 (temurin or any other distribution; mandatory due to plugin dependencies)

 Some details for the above requirements are as follows: